GeoMOER/moer-base-r/docs/units/_unit08/unit08-04_merging.md

   image_description: "noodle"
   caption: "Photo by [congerdesign](https://pixabay.com/de/users/congerdesign-509903/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1312384) [from Pixabay](https://pixabay.com/de/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1312384)"
 ---
+To merge data frames based on identifiers rather than the order of the rows, we utilize the merge() function.
+When merging two data frames, it's essential to designate the column that contains the identifiers for matching by using the by= argument.
+This is a crucial step; failing to specify the column can result in R handling the task in one of two ways:

+1. If there is a column with the same name in both data frames, R will automatically use that column for merging.
+However, it is not always certain that this column contains matching information across both data frames, which can lead to erroneous results.

+2. Without a specified matching column, R performs a Cartesian product of the data frames, repeating each row in the first data frame with every row in the second, as illustrated here:

+{% include figure image_path="/assets/images/unit_images/u08/LOTR2.png" %}

-To merge two data frames, you have to specify the column containing the values which should be used in the matching.
-In this example, we use the values of the column Z to merge the two data frames.
+In this example, we use the values of the column Z to merge the two data frames:

 ```
 dfc <- merge(df1, df2, by = "Z")